Navak94/RaspbianPLCcontrol/README.md

 Remove the "C"

-1006 in octals gives 518 (you can look this up on rapidtables if you're feeling ultra lazy)
+1006 in octals gives 518 in decimal (you can look this up on rapidtables if you're feeling ultra lazy)

 518 + 3073 = 3591